CHIRP Lab: Culture, Health, and Implementation Research in Prevention Lab (Gonzales)

 Joanna J. Kim, Ph.D.

-Joanna is a postdoctoral fellow at the REACH Institute.
+Joanna is an Assistant Research Professor at the REACH Institute.
 Her research examines contributors of mental health disparities among ethnic minority and immigrant families and adolescents and the ways that prevention and implementation science can help combat these disparities.
 She is interested in integrating innovative research methodology (e.g., multi-informant data, daily diaries, observational coding) in her research.
 Outside of research, Joanna enjoys spending time with her dog, Ellie.

 Mary is a doctoral student in the Clinical Psychology program interested in using implementation science to improve access to and overall intervention experience with evidence-based mental health services.
 She is particularly interested in understanding parent and adolescent intervention engagement for those from underserved racial/ethnic populations.
 While she is not working, Mary enjoys cooking/baking new recipes and following her favorite corgis on social media.